Ibizugbe/BlogOnRails/README.md

 # BlogOnRails

-> Thia is a user friendly blog application built with Ruby On Rails.
+> This is a user friendly blog application built with Ruby On Rails.

 ## Built With